-Notification:
+Notification

-A parent or guardian should notify the school by telephone each time his/her child is going to be absent or tardy and a note should come to school if a child is going to be dismissed early (excused or unexcused).
+A parent or guardian should notify the school by telephone each time his/her child is going to be absent or tardy and a note should come to school if a child is going to be dismissed early.
 We have a 24-hour answering machine, so you may leave a message the day before at 413-644-2350.
 If you email your child's teacher regarding attendance or dismissal, you must also contact the main office.
 Never leave attendance/dismissal information on a teacher phone message.
 All attendance/dismissal information must go directly to the main office.
-(413-644-2350 or christine.kelly@bhrsd.org)
+(413-644-2350 or christine.kelly@bhrsd.org )

-Absence:
+Absence

 A parent or guardian must notify the school when his/her child is absent.
 If we have not received notification, we will call the phone numbers on file to confirm absence.
-See below for "excused" versus "unexcused" absences.

-Late Arrival:
+Late Arrival